Disability Law Clinic

 The Disability Law Clinic permits students to augment their study in the Disability Law class with work on cases at the Disability Law Center.

-Course: Disability Law (3 cr., graded, previously offered Fall 2012) Introduction to the rights of individuals with disabilities, with an emphasis on issues of nondiscrimination.
+Course: Disability Law (3 cr., graded, Fall) Introduction to the rights of individuals with disabilities, with an emphasis on issues of nondiscrimination.
 The course will focus primarily on the Americans with Disabilities Act, but we will also address topics arising under other disability rights statutes, such as the Individuals with Disabilities Education Act and the Fair Housing Amendments Act.
 We will consider application of these statutes to a wide range of public and private settings, including public accommodations, education, institutionalization, and transportation.
 Throughout, attention will be paid to the history of discrimination against U.S. citizens with disabilities

 Lawyering Skills Survey (3 cr., graded, offered every semester), if the placement is taken as a Civil Clinic with the Disability Law Center.
 (See the section on Civil Clinics in this brochure.)